 If your health insurance includes vision benefits, you may wonder if your insurance will cover the cost of LASIK, because part of choosing an elective laser vision correction procedure is deciding how to pay for it.

 The good news is that some vision policies do offer benefits for vision-correcting procedures like LASIK.
-However, because health insurance companies don’t consider laser vision correction a medical necessity, rarely is the entire cost covered.
+However, because health insurance companies don’t consider laser vision correction a medical necessity, rarely is the entire cost of LASIK covered.

 Health insurance providers point to the fact that glasses and contacts offer adequate, safe vision correction.
 But if you are one of the thousands of patients struggling with glasses and contacts, it is perfectly natural to want to explore your vision correction options.